DejanMilojica/PC_Volume_Control/README.md

 # PC_Volume_Control
-Create background process that automatically control sound volume on PC, with linear scale control
+JScript windows shell, when it runs, create background process that automatically control sound volume on PC, with linear scale control